CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/manager/udf-manager.md

 Click [here](../../../../user-guide/storage-units/su-udfs.md) to find out more about SU UDFs.

 ---
 The UDF Manager is a powerful tool in CompuTec WMS, allowing users to tailor documents and workflows to their unique requirements.
 By defining, displaying, and automating UDFs, businesses can enhance data accuracy and streamline their processes.
-Use this guide to make the most of the UDF Manager and customize your WMS experience efficiently.
+Use this guide to make the most of the UDF Manager and customize your CompuTec WMS experience efficiently.